Create Landing Pages in WordPress with RegistrationMagic

-With a few clicks, you can now display form as landing page.
+With a few clicks, you can now display form as landing pages.
 Once you log in with your credentials, the first thing you’ll be able to view is the form of your choice.

 In order to do this, RegistrationMagic has a dedicated extension named LeadMagic.
-This allows you to display any form inside a landing page.
-You can also enjoy complete control over other visual elements of the page.
-LeadMagic as an extension is easy-to-use, user-friendly and most importantly free.
+This allows you to display any form inside your landing pages.
+It offers you a WordPress landing page template for your site.
+After publishing it you can also enjoy complete control over other visual elements of this page.
+LeadMagic as an extension is easy to use, user friendly and most importantly free.

-With the help of this extension, this tutorial teaches us to display form as landing page in WordPress site.
+With the help of this extension, this tutorial will teach you to display form as landing pages in WordPress site.

-From the “Dashboard” screen scroll down to the “Publish” section of the page.
-This is the page allowing you to configure, integrate and modify every aspect of your form.
+Now as you land on the “Dashboard” page scroll down to the “Publish” section of the page.
+This is the page that allows you to configure, integrate and modify every aspect of your form.

-Click the “Landing Page” icon to access its features.
-A pop-up appears with the option to create and manage landing pages.
-In case, you don’t have the LeadMagic extension on your WordPress dashboard install it right now.
+Click on the “Landing Page” icon to access its features.
+A will pop-up appear with the option to create and manage landing pages.
+In case, you don’t have the LeadMagic extension on your site dashboard install it right now.
 Use the “Install Now” link from the pop-up to do so.

-Once complete, you can start creating and administering landing pages.
-Click the “Create/Manage Landing Pages” hyperlink.
+Once complete, you can start creating and managing landing pages.
+Click the “Create/Manage Landing Pages” link.
 You are finally on the LeadMagic extension page.
-Managing this section you can now display form as landing page in WordPress.
+By managing this section you can now display form as landing pages on your site.